World Liberty Financial: History

 In September 2024, Trump announced that his sons would enter the cryptocurrency marketplace with a new venture called World Liberty Financial.
 In October, it announced its first initiative marketing a cryptocurrency called $WLFI.
 By the end of October 2024, the company had only sold $2.7 million worth of $WLFI, which abruptly changed and soared following Trump's victory in the 2024 United States presidential election.

+Four days before Trump's second inauguration in January 2025, representatives of Tahnoun bin Zayed Al Nahyan signed an agreement to buy a 49% stake in World Liberty Financial for $500 million, through an entity called Aryam Investment 1.
+The agreement was signed by Eric Trump.
+Of the first $250 million instalment, $187 million was directed to the Trump family entities DT Marks DEFI LLC and DT Marks SC LLC; at least $31 million was slated for entities affiliated with the family of Steve Witkoff, who weeks earlier had been named U.S. envoy to the Middle East, and a further $31 million to an entity tied to co-founders Zak Folkman and Chase Herro.
+The deal made Aryam the company's largest shareholder and placed two of its executives, who also held senior positions at Tahnoun's artificial intelligence firm G42, on World Liberty's five-person board, which then included Eric Trump and Zach Witkoff.
+The Wall Street Journal, which disclosed the deal in February 2026, wrote that it was unprecedented in American politics for a foreign government official to take a major ownership stake in an incoming U.S. president's company.
+A World Liberty spokesman said the company operated "by the same rules and regulations as any other company in our space" and that neither Trump nor Steve Witkoff had been involved in the deal; a White House spokeswoman said there were "no conflicts of interest".

 In 2025, Justin Sun acquired $WLFI tokens, reportedly for at least $75 million.
 Sun was also named a World Liberty Financial advisor.
 In February 2025, shortly after Trump took office as president for the second time, the Securities and Exchange Commission was reported to be backing off an investigation that it was conducting into Sun's companies.
 The financial relationship between Trump and Sun raised potential conflicts of interest at that time.

 In March 2025, World Liberty announced it would launch USD1, a dollar-pegged stablecoin backed by U.S. treasuries, dollars, and other cash equivalents.
 Steve Witkoff later announced that stablecoin USD1 would be integrated into Tron, Sun's blockchain.